A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Introduction

 \section{Introduction}

-The European 2021–-2022 energy crisis exposed the vulnerability of energy supply and the dependence of Europe on Russian natural gas.
+The 2021–2022 European energy crisis exposed the vulnerability of energy supply and Europe's dependence on Russian natural gas.
 Russian pipeline gas accounted for approximately 40\% of the EU27’s natural gas consumption, supplying about 160 bcm/year before the crisis.
 However, Russian gas supplies already started declining in 2021, before Russia’s invasion of Ukraine.
-In 2021, the Yamal pipeline ceased deliveries via Poland, leading to an unprecedented rise in European natural gas prices.
+In 2021, the Yamal pipeline ceased deliveries via Poland, resulting in an unprecedented surge in European natural gas prices.
 Prices surged to \euro 100/MWh —a sharp increase from the usual \euro 25/MWh— and, for the first time in history, exceeded Asian natural gas prices.
 During the first half of 2022, as Russian gas deliveries continued to drop, European spot prices on the Title Transfer Facility (TTF) rose even further.
-In May 2022, the EU introduced the REPowerEU strategy \cite{eurepower2022}, aiming to phase out Russian natural gas by 2027 and reduce Russian natural gas imports by 75\% in 2022.
-The strategy outlined key measures such as: \begin{itemize} \item replacing pipeline gas with LNG, \item accelerating the development of missing infrastructure, \item implementing energy-saving measures and efficiency improvements, \item substituting natural gas with renewable energy sources. \end{itemize} In addition, the EU/2022/1032 Gas Storage Regulation \cite{eureg2022_1032} required EU countries to fill gas storage facilities to 80\% of their capacity in order to prepare for winter 2022/23 and 90\% for the subsequent winters.
-Since storage levels initially were very low as market players were reluctant to stockpile gas, this obligation triggered an enormous short-term surge in demand during the summer of 2022.
+In May 2022, the EU introduced the REPowerEU strategy \citep{eurepower2022}, aiming to phase out Russian natural gas by 2027 and reduce Russian natural gas imports by 75\% by the end of 2022.
+The strategy outlined key measures such as: \begin{itemize} \item replacing pipeline gas with LNG, \item accelerating the development of missing infrastructure, \item implementing energy-saving measures and efficiency improvements\footnote{Piebalgs and Olczak \cite{piebalgs2023eu} add curbing methane emissions as a possiblity.}, \item substituting natural gas with renewable energy sources. \end{itemize} In addition, the EU/2022/1032 Gas Storage Regulation \citep{eureg2022_1032} required EU countries to fill their gas storage facilities to 80\% of their capacity in preparation for winter 2022/23 and 90\% for subsequent winters.
+Since storage levels were initially very low, as market players were reluctant to stockpile gas, this obligation triggered an enormous short-term surge in demand during the summer of 2022.
 Combined with supply shortages and reduced trading volumes, TTF gas prices skyrocketed to over \euro 300/MWh.
-However, once the storage target was reached by August 2022, prices dropped sharply, stabilizing between \euro 25-€50/MWh.
-In its ex-post evaluation of the 2022 price spike, ACER (the EU Agency for the Cooperation of Energy Regulators) \cite{ACER2023} finds that the storage requirement had intensified competition among European buyers, further driving up prices.
-As a result, voices demanding change in the energy policy of the EU have strengthened \cite{misik2022eu}.
+However, once the storage target was reached by August 2022, prices dropped sharply, stabilising between \euro 25-€50/MWh.
+In its ex-post evaluation of the 2022 price spike, ACER (the EU Agency for the Cooperation of Energy Regulators) \citep{ACER2023} finds that the storage requirement had intensified competition among European buyers, further driving up prices.
+As a result, voices demanding change in the EU's energy policy have strengthened \citep{misik2022eu}.